 2. Fire Hazard.

-When you are burning wet wood, you will notice it produces a lot more smoke that dry wood, this smoke and moisture is creating a build up of creosote in your flue, this creosote clogs your flue and can turn into a fire hazard if not cleaned and maintained.
+When you are burning wet wood, you will notice it produces a lot more smoke than dry wood, this smoke and moisture is creating a build-up of creosote in your flue, this creosote clogs your flue and can turn into a fire hazard if not cleaned and maintained.

 3. Less Efficient.

 If your burning wet wood, then your fireplace is working overtime.
 You are not getting the most efficient performance you could be getting.
 You will notice a huge difference when you burn dry wood, the firebox glows hot, the glass stays clean and there is less smoke.
 You can even hear a difference in the burning, with dry wood you will get that crackling fire sound and the wet wood will be more of a sizzling steaming sound.

 Burning wet wood may also be dangerous to your health by producing extra smoke and particles into the air.

 Top tips for drying wood…

 - Split wood into the right size for you wood heater, cut in spring or summer for next winter.

 - Keep wood stack raised up off the ground.

 - Store wood undercover especially in the winter